Post Updated: 12/22/2019

 Add a tag and it is ready to go.

 On some gifts, I don’t use gift tags.
-I use white stickers on the underside of the box and just write the recipient’s name.
+I use white office file stickers on the underside of the box and just write the recipient’s name.

 Have you finished wrapping yet?
-What is your favorite way to wrap the gifts you give?
+What are your favorite ways to wrap the gifts you give?